hugogonzalezz/hugogonzalezz/README.md

 ## Hi there 👋

-My name is Hugo, I am a senior in college at UWMilwaukee interested in all things Game Developer related!
+My name is Hugo, I am a senior in college at UW-Milwaukee interested in all things Game Developer related!

 - 🌱 I’m currently becoming more proficcient in C++, Python and Java.
 - 🔭 I’m currently working on developing more games in Unreal Engine and becoming a better game dev.